davidosomething/computercraft/README.md

 where `COMPUTER_LABEL` is one of `reactor` or `remote`.
 Then restart to have CraftOS autorun the startup script.

+After startup runs once and gets files via pastebin, future requests will be made directly to GitHub via the HTTP API if you have that enabled.

 ## Docs

 See [ldoc generated docs](http://davidosomething.github.io/computercraft/) for